search

 Be careful about holding positions over the weekend

-Important Notes on Exness Trading Hours
+Important Notes Regarding Exness Trading Hours

-At Exness, you can trade at any time during trading hours, but please note the following regarding trading hours and outside of trading hours.
+At Exness, you can trade at any time during trading hours, but please note the following regarding trading hours and outside trading hours.

 Be cautious when trading around the release of key economic indicators and statements by key figures